SilenceVosh/silencevosh.github.io/_posts/2020-12-11-At-what-ends-agendas-in-the-cafeteria.md

 ---
 layout: post
-title:  "At what ends | agendas in the cafeteria"
+title:  "At what ends | my character's agenda in the cafeteria"
 date:   2020-12-11
 category:
 tags: mistakes&fixes